 Calculating Your Company’s Expense Line Item

 Because employees are the ones doing all the legwork, it’s easy to forget that your company is still paying for each expense report.
 Calculating the number of hours spent on expense reports multiplied by the average hourly salary of your staff, divided by the number of expense reports you process per year, will give you your customized number.
 It looks like this:

 (Hours spent annually on expense reports) X (average hourly rate of your processing staff) ÷ (Number of expense reports per year)

 Cost per expense report

-Fortunately, there is a way to bring spending on travel and expense reporting back into line.
+Fortunately, there is a way to bring spending on expense reporting back into line.
 Shifting from a manual expense process to an automated system will make that graph look a lot better.
 But, keep this in mind: Choosing the best solution for your company is not just about your needs today, but also what you will need in the future.

 With so many solutions available, which one to choose?
 Concur Expense goes beyond automation, taking expense tracking mobile.
 With the mobile app, employees simply take a picture of their receipts, and the system takes it from there.
 This greatly reduces the chance of human error and eliminates the need to hold on to all those receipts.
 And the finance department has visibility into where the money’s going in near real-time, from any location.
 Plus, SAP Concur solutions can scale with your company as it grows.